Palace of Justice, Antwerp: Interior

-The environmental features
+Environmental features

 When the Richard Rogers Partnership was designing the building they focused a great deal of attention on its environmental aspects of the project, and also on the effective use of energy.
 Therefore, a low environmental impact was important when designing the building.
 Natural light and ventilation was designed into the building.
 Rainwater is collected and then reused for sanitary purposes and to water the gardens.
 The runoff and wastewater are collected through separate systems.
 The landscape was planned with green embankments serve as a visual and acoustic barrier against the noise and pollution from the nearby motorway, to do this, 100 roof-shaped plane trees were planted on Bolivarplaats in front of the building.
 The trees were planted in the spring of 2006.